adamguziczek/plugin_dev/VolumeControlPlugin/README_BUILD.md

 # Building the Volume Control Plugin

-This document provides detailed instructions for building the Volume Control Plugin using the provided build scripts.
+This document provides detailed instructions for building the Volume Control Plugin.

 ## Build Scripts Overview

-The following build scripts are provided to automate the build process:
+The following scripts are provided to automate the build process:

-- `setup_scripts.sh` - Makes all build scripts executable and installs required dependencies
+### Windows Build Scripts (PowerShell)
+- `build_plugin.ps1` - Builds the Windows plugin using Visual Studio
+- `build_simple.ps1` - A simplified version of the build script for Windows

+### Linux Build Scripts (Bash)
 - `build.sh` - Builds the Linux plugin (default configuration)
 - `build_release.sh` - Builds an optimized version of the Linux plugin for production use
-- `build_windows.sh` - Builds a Windows VST3 plugin using cross-compilation (for FL Studio and other Windows DAWs)
 - `clean.sh` - Cleans the build directories

 ## Prerequisites